enzesi/Quadris/README.md

 Getting Started

-Install all .h, .cc, and Makefile.
-Enter $make to compile and then enter $./reversi to play the game on terminal.
+Install all .h, .cc,files and link and compile on terminal.
 The following are the commands to play the game:

  "left" moves the current block one cell to the left.
 If this is not possible (left edge of the board, or block in the way), the command has no effect.